amanirmk/polyvibe/index.md

  ```
 Let's break this down.
 The request allows us to specify the term for the top artists: long, medium, and short.
 I, of course, want all of them.
 So I enumerate through the options, and send a request to `https://api.spotify.com/v1/me/top/artists` for 10 artists of the specified term.
 If the request goes through, then I load the items and iterate through the artist objects.
 I have decided to store them all in a dictionary for their term with their name as the key.
 And each term is in a list called `artists`.
 I then add them to a collective dictionary of all of the artists.
 Finally, for convenience, I make lists of the top 10 artists' names.

 Spotify is quite good about [documenting](https://developer.spotify.com/documentation/web-api/reference/) what API requests should look like and the type of objects they return.
-It's the first place to look if you have trouble.
+It's the first place to look for assistance when making your collection methods.

 ## Analyzing the Data

 Well now that we have all the information that we want, we need to do something with it!
-For my needs, simple graphs would suffice and so I used Matplotlib to generate some plots. **If you use Matplotlib**, you need to set `plt.switch_backend('Agg')` or it won't run properly on Heroku.
+For my needs, simple graphs suffice and so I use Matplotlib to generate some plots. **If you use Matplotlib**, you need to set `plt.switch_backend('Agg')` or it won't run properly on Heroku.
 Here's a method involving the data I collected in the previous step.
-Note that you need some additional imports for this.
+Note the additional imports needed for this.
 ```python
 import io, base64
 from urllib.parse import quote